barumau/pandunia/english/120_semia.md

 ## Semantic Roles

-A verb denotes an event (an action or an occurence).
+A verb denotes an event (an action or an occurrence).
 The event named by the verb involves one or more participants, typically an agent and a patient.
 It is not always clear what differentiates agent and patient